 Nancy Lane, M.D., is an endowed professor of medicine at the University of California at Davis, School of Medicine.
 She is the principal investigator of the NIH-funded program on sex differences in musculoskeletal diseases across the lifespan at UC Davis.
 Dr. Lane specializes in internal medicine, rheumatology, allergy and clinical immunology.
 She maintains an active rheumatology practice while researching osteoarthritis and osteoporosis.
 Her translational research team has defined the role of glucocorticoids in bone fragility, including their effects on cell stress.
 Dr. Lane also developed a novel compound to direct stem cells to the bone to grow new bone and treat osteoporosis.
 She is currently researching the musculoskeletal diseases of aging, especially osteoarthritis of the hip and knee, with a focus on novel risk factors such as imaging, genetics, bone shape and exercise.
 Dr. Lane received her doctor of medicine degree from the UC San Francisco School of Medicine.

-Kristine Lohr, M.D., is a professor of medicine and director of the rheumatology fellowship program at the University of Kentucky in Lexington.
+Kristine Lohr, M.D., MS, is a professor of medicine and director of the rheumatology fellowship program at the University of Kentucky in Lexington.
 Throughout her career, Dr. Lohr’s research has focused on undergraduate and graduate medical education, implementing curricula and overseeing outcome improvements.
 She has served on the standard setting panels for the National Board of Medical Examiners.
 In 2014 she became a member of the American Board of Internal Medicine Rheumatology Board.
 In 2015, she joined the U.S. Bone and Joint Initiative Board (representing the American College of Rheumatology).
 Recently, Dr. Lohr has researched the predictive value of in-training examinations in the American College of Rheumatology.
 Dr. Lohr specializes in autoimmune diseases, lupus, gout and rheumatoid arthritis.
 She received her doctor of medicine from the University of Rochester School of Medicine and Dentistry.